sanyaade-teachings/pippi/readme.md

 To have pippi reload the script to allow you to alter the code and hear the changes as it plays, type:

     ^_- reload on

+To change the current key (which is just an arbitrary parameter set in the pippi console session) from C major to Eb major:

+    ^_- key eb

 More commands and help available by typing `help` at the console